HODOR: High-level Object Descriptors for Object Re-segmentation in Video Learned from Static Images: Method

 \subsection{Video Object Segmentation}

 So far we discussed how the decoder can reproduce the patch masks which were input to the encoder.
-However, since the descriptors encode a robust representation for the objects in an image, the decoder can re-segment these objects in any other image $I'$ where these objects exist.
+However, since the descriptors encode a robust representation for the objects in an image, the decoder can re-segment them in any image $I'$ where these objects exist.
 Let us use $I_t$, $\mathcal{F}_t$, $\mathcal{D}_t$ and $\mathcal{M}_t$ to denote the image frame, feature maps, descriptors, and masks at frame $t$ of a given video clip, respectively.
-Given the first frame $I_1$ of a video clip of length $T$, and the segmentation masks $\mathcal{M}^f_1$ for $O$ objects in the first frame, we can learn a set of descriptors $\mathcal{D}_1^f \cup \mathcal{D}_1^b$ which encode these objects as well as the background (\cf Sec.~\ref{subsec:encoder}).
-We can then segment these objects in another video frame $I_t$ by simply giving the decoder the feature maps $\mathcal{F}_t$ for that frame and conditioning it on the descriptors $\mathcal{D}_1^f \cup \mathcal{D}_1^b$ from the first frame.
+Given the first frame $I_1$ of a $T$-frame clip, and the segmentation masks $\mathcal{M}^f_1$ for $O$ objects in the first frame, we can learn a set of descriptors $\mathcal{D}_1^f \cup \mathcal{D}_1^b$ which encode these objects as well as the background (\cf Sec.~\ref{subsec:encoder}).
+We can then segment these objects in another video frame $I_t$ by simply giving the decoder the feature maps $\mathcal{F}_t$ for that frame and conditioning it on the first-frame descriptors $\mathcal{D}_1^f \cup \mathcal{D}_1^b$.

 This strategy, however, would not generalize well to lengthy videos with significant scene changes and where objects intersect and occlude each other.
 In practice, we therefore propagate the object masks sequentially frame-by-frame: $t: 1 \xrightarrow{} 2 \xrightarrow{} ... \xrightarrow{} T$.
 At each frame $t$, the encoder creates an updated set of object descriptors $\mathcal{D}_t^f \cup \mathcal{D}_t^b$ from the masks $\mathcal{M}_{t-1}$ predicted for the previous frame (or the initial input masks when $t-1=1$).
 The decoder then segments the objects in frame $t$ using these updated descriptors.